 This is where the thirty or so umbrellas live.

 This is our kerosene tank.
-You put the kerosene in the top and it heats all your bath and kitchen sink water to either 30 °C or 250°C, depending on the alignment of the stars apparently.
+You put the kerosene in the top and it heats all your bath and kitchen sink water, to either 30 °C or 250°C, depending on the alignment of the stars apparently.

 The Entrance Hall: